 A) Any money that you donate will go to Rokia, a seven-year-old girl who lives in Mali in Africa.
 Rokia is desperately poor and faces a threat of severe hunger, even starvation.
 Her life will be changed for the better as a result of your financial gift.
 With your support, and the support of other caring sponsors, Save the Children will work with Rokia’s family and other members of the community to help feed and educate her, and provide her with basic medical care.

 B) Food shortages in Malawi are affecting more than three million children.
 In Zambia, severe rainfall deficits have resulted in a 42% drop in maize production from 2000.
 As a result, an estimated three million Zambians face hunger.
 Four million Angolans — one-third of the population — have been forced to flee their homes.
 More than 11 million people in Ethiopia need immediate food assistance.

 If you answered A, you are like most people, according to a new study conducted by Deborah Small, a Wharton marketing professor, and two colleagues.
 The researchers found that if organizations want to raise money for a charitable cause, it is far better to appeal to the heart than to the head.
 Put another way, feelings, not analytical thinking, drive donations. – Wharton University of Pennsylvania

-When giving money to charity they found that people don’t “value lives consistently.”
-Large amounts of donations are usually concentrated on a single victim with a personal story, rather then a whole village that suffered a tragic event.
-The heart rules the brain.
-Even though we statistically know that more people would be helped by disbursing the money throughout a village we continue to give to single victims.
+When giving money to charity, researchers found that people don’t “value lives consistently.”
+Large amounts of donations are usually concentrated on a single victim with a personal story, rather then a whole village suffering after a tragedy.

 How These Rules Apply to Effective Animal Networking